null-runner/mcp-gateway/docs/profiles.md

 **Key points:**
 - Catalogs are an immutable collection of MCP Servers
-- When creating a catalog from a working set, only the servers are included in the catalog.
+- When creating a catalog from a profile, only the servers are included in the catalog.
 - Use catalogs to share stable server configurations across teams
 - Catalogs can be pushed to/pulled from OCI registries like Docker images
 - Output supports `--format` flag: `human` (default), `json`, or `yaml`